-- A. A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met:
+- A) A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met:

-- The conflict is only on a single corridor;
+- The conflict is only on a single corridor.

-- Suitable alternative PaPs are available.
+- o Suitable alternative PaPs are available.

-- B. Applying the priority rule as described in Annex 1 of the FCA (see Annex 4.A) and Chapter 3.4.3.3 and 3.4.4.4 of this Book 4. - Cases where no Network PaP is involved (see 3.4.3.3); - Cases where Network PaP is involved in at least one of the requests (see 3.4.3.4).

-The Table of Distances in Annex 4.E shows the distances taken into account in the priority calculation.

-C. Random selection (see 3.4.3.5).
+- B) Applying the priority rule as described in Annex 1 of the FCA (see Annex 4.A) and in 4.3.4.13 and 4.3.4.14. - a.
+Cases where no Network PaP is involved (see 4.3.4.13) - b.
+Cases where Network PaP is involved in at least one of the requests (see 4.3.4.14) The Table of Distances in Annex 4.E shows the distances taken into account in the priority calculation. - C) Random selection (see 4.3.4.15).
 In the case that more than one PaP is available for the published reference PaP, the C-OSS pre-books the PaPs with the highest priority until the published threshold is reached.
 When this threshold is reached, the C-OSS will apply the procedure for handling requests with a lower priority as listed above.

-Alpine-Western Balkan Corridor applies the resolution through consultation.
+Alpine-Western Balkan RFC applies the resolution through consultation.